himanshushukla12/ML-Engineer-Challenge/report.md

 ![results](part3/perf_comparison.png)
 **Note**: `tensorrt_convert.py` used to generate the results

-**PS**: And i used chatGPT for this part, as this was very new for me to work on, as my expertize relies on LLMs (as of now)
+**PS**: And i used chatGPT for this part 3, as this was very new for me to work on, as my expertize relies on LLMs (as of now)